Owenqi666/AI_Parametric_Architect/README.md

 ## Core Architecture

-### Authoritative world model
+### Authoritative World Model

-The authoritative state is a versioned JSON document stored inside an immutable revision envelope.
+The authoritative state is a versioned JSON document inside an immutable revision envelope.

 ```text
 Transport or library input